cBioPortal/datahub-study-curation-tools/gene-table-update/build-input-for-importer/Readme.md

 Genes to supplemen to HGNC download as alias genes.

 #### Supplemental Entrez ID `entrez-id-supp.txt`
-This file lists all the genes (`HUGO_GENE_SYMBOL`) in HGNC download file, that does not have an entrez_ID associated originally
+This file lists the genes that does not have an entrez_ID associated originally in HGNC.
 For each symbol, it is either:
-- assigned an entrez ID
+- assigned an entrez ID manually
-- marched as `R` - meaning this entry will be exclude from the new/updated gene tables in the 2nd column `STATUS`
+- marked as `R` - meaning this entry will be exclude from our next gene table release
-** gene entries with empty chromosome value will not be imported to the DB.

 #### Supplemental Location `location-supp.txt`
 Manually curated. `cytoband` and/or `chromosome` info extracted from archived NCBI and/or portal DB, to supplement HGNC download and supplemental gene lists.
+** gene entries with empty chromosome value will not be imported to the DB.

 ### Steps for updating supp files
 #### Step 1 - Generate a list to include ALL genes